ju-c/stars/README.md

 ## JavaScript

-- [onlook-dev/studio](https://github.com/onlook-dev/studio) - The open source, local-first Webflow alternative.
-Design directly in your live React site and publish your changes to code.
 - [django-ckeditor/django-ckeditor](https://github.com/django-ckeditor/django-ckeditor) - Django admin CKEditor integration.
 - [rajnandan1/kener](https://github.com/rajnandan1/kener) - Kener is a Modern Self hosted Status Page, batteries included
 - [ArchGPT/insomnium](https://github.com/ArchGPT/insomnium) - Insomnium is a fast local API testing tool that is privacy-focused and 100% local.
 For testing GraphQL, REST, WebSockets and gRPC.
 This is a fork of Kong/insomnia